MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-meeting-registration.md

 If you want your users to **only** use **meeting with registration** and not the new webinar experience, make sure `-AllowWebinars` is disabled and “`-AllowMeetingRegistration`” is enabled.

-If you want your users to still have a **webinar** entry point to create webinars, you’ll need to verify that the **`-AllowWebinars`** parameter is still enabled.
+If you want your users to still have a **webinar** entry point to create webinars, you need to verify that the **`-AllowWebinars`** parameter is still enabled.
-If you currently have webinars turned off, they will remain off as the new experience rolls out.
+If you currently have webinars turned off, they'll remain off as the new experience rolls out.
 For information on how to set up webinars, see [Set up webinars.](set-up-webinars.md)

 Read more about the new features available for your end users in [Get started with Teams webinars](https://support.microsoft.com/office/42f3f874-22dc-4289-b53f-bbc1a69013e3).